Genetic history of Europe: European population sub-structure

 In this study, barrier analysis revealed "genetic barriers" between Finland, Italy and other countries and that barriers could also be demonstrated within Finland (between Helsinki and Kuusamo) and Italy (between northern and southern part, Fst=0.0050).
 Fst (Fixation index) was found to correlate considerably with geographic distances ranging from ≤0.0010 for neighbouring populations to 0.0200–0.0230 for Southern Italy and Finland.
 For comparisons, pair-wise Fst of non-European samples were as follows: Europeans – Africans (Yoruba) 0.1530; Europeans – Chinese 0.1100; Africans (Yoruba) – Chinese 0.1900.

 A study by Chao Tian in August 2009 extended the analysis of European population genetic structure to include additional southern European groups and levantine populations (Palestinians, Druzes...) from the Near-East.
 This study determined autosomal Fst between 18 population groups and concluded that, in general, genetic distances corresponded to geographical relationships with smaller values between population groups with origins in neighbouring countries/regions (for example, Greeks/Tuscans: Fst=0.0010, Greeks/Palestinians: Fst=0.0057) compared with those from very different regions in Europe (for example Greeks/Swedish: Fst=0.0087, Greeks/Russians: Fst=0.0108).

 Autosomal DNA

 East Asian ancestry is found at low frequency among some Europeans, such as British (2.5 ± 1%), Orcadians (3.8 ± 1%), French (0.7 ± 0.8%) and Germans (2.7 ± 0.8%).
-Finns and Russians have more than 12% East Asian ancestry, deriving from historic intermarriages with Mongolian populations.
-But a 2017 study finds no evidence of Asian admixture among Russians, except for Novosibirsk residents and Old Believers in Siberia.
+Finns and Russians have roughly 10% East Asian ancestry (northwestern Russians, Sami, and Uralic-speaking minorities in Russia have even more); most of this can be attributed to historic populations speaking Uralic languages coming from Siberia.
+This Siberian component is itself a composition of Ancient North Eurasian and East Asian-related ancestry from Eastern Siberia, maximized among Evenks and Evens or Nganasans.
+The spread of this ancestry is linked by some geneticists to the dispersal of Uralic languages; others, however, maintain that the Uralic languages spread prior to the arrival of Siberian geneflow, which is a secondary source of diversity within Uralic-speaking populations.
+Genetic data points to a western Siberian hunter-gatherer origin of the observed Siberian geneflow among Uralic-speaking groups.
+Western Siberian hunter-gatherers were characterized by high Ancient North Eurasian ancestry and lower amounts of Eastern Siberian admixture.
+Genetic data on Volga Tatars or Chuvash, found among "Western Turkic speakers, like Chuvash and Volga Tatar, the East Asian component was detected only in low amounts (~ 5%)".
 The Lipka Tatars, a Turkic minority in Belarus, have significant East Eurasian ancestry, making up one-third of their genome.